Get help now Make a donation

 Massage

 What is it?
 Massage involves working on the soft tissue of your body to help with relaxation, wellbeing and physical pain.
-There are lots of different types of massage therapy, such as Shiatsu, Indian head massage, sports massage and aromatherapy massage.
+There are lots of different types of massage therapy.
+They focus on different parts of the body with different techniques.

-What is it used for?
-Massage is often used as a wellbeing or self-care practice, as well as for pain or muscle injuries.
-Some people also find massage helpful when their mental health problem is causing muscle tension, which can happen in anxiety or post-traumatic stress disorder (PTSD).
+What's it used for?
+Massage is commonly used for pain conditions, general wellbeing or as part of self-care.
+Some people also find massage helpful when their mental health problem is causing muscle tension.
+This can happen with anxiety or post-traumatic stress disorder (PTSD).

 Does it work?
-There is not much research on massage and mental health problems, but many people find it helpful in managing their wellbeing or as part of a self-care routine.
+Massage is not used as a specific treatment for mental health problems.
+But research shows some people find it helpful in managing stress, wellbeing or as part of a self-care routine.

 Where can I find out more?